logaretm/vee-validate/docs/guide/rules.md

 ## Installing All Rules

-This is not recommended, but you need to have all of the vee-validate rules pre-configured, you can do that in two ways:
+This is not recommended, but if you need to have all of the vee-validate rules pre-configured, you can do that in two ways:

 You can install all of vee-validate rules by looping over the entire set of rules using `Object.keys` like this: